 Advantages of the Photo Etching Process

-Chemical etching, or photo chemical machining, offers many advantages over other milling techniques may not be as accurate or economical.
+Chemical etching offers many advantages over other milling techniques that may not be as accurate or economical.
 It:

-- Doesn’t introduce any sources of mechanical stress: Each part maintains the mechanical properties of the customer’s selected metal (or metal alloy).
+- Doesn’t introduce any sources of mechanical stress: With chem etching, each part maintains the mechanical properties of the customer’s selected metal (or metal alloy).

-- Improves precision: Chemical etching can be used with materials as thin as .0003 inches.
-Holes can be as small as .004 inches, while edge dimensions can be within ±10% of a part’s thickness
+- Improves precision: Chemical etching can be used with materials as thin as 0.0003 inches.
+Holes can be as small as 0.004 inches, while edge dimensions can be within ±10% of a part’s thickness.

 - Allows for high part quantities: Large volumes of parts can be put into production on short notice, which allows a higher degree of flexibility.